Ange Chibozo: Juventus

 Chibozo signed for Juventus in summer 2017.
 On 9 October 2021, Chibozo made his unofficial debut for the first team in a 2–1 friendly win against Alessandria, coming on as substitute in the 63rd minute and scoring the winning goal 30 minutes later.
 With eight appearances, Chibozo helped the U19s reach the 2021–22 UEFA Youth League semifinals, their best-ever placing in the competition.
 He scored against Malmö FF and against Zenit in the group stage and he scored against Liverpool in the quarter-finals and against Benfica in the semi-finals.
 Chibozo ended the season with 21 goals scored in all competitions.

 Amiens

 On 1 July 2022, Chibozo left Juventus and joined Ligue 2 side Amiens on a season-long loan with an obligation-to-buy reported to be around €1 million.

 He subsequently made his professional debut on 30 July, coming in as a substitute for Mamadou Fofana at the 76th minute of a 3-0 league loss against Metz.

 On 31 January 2023, Spanish club Real Murcia announced the signing of Chibozo on loan until the end of the season.
 However, four days later, Chibozo's agent announced that the transfer had not happened, and that the player would remain at Amiens.

 Paços de Ferreira (loan)

 On 28 August 2023, Amiens sent Chibozo on loan to recently relegated to Liga Portugal 2 club Paços de Ferreira.

+Unionistas (loan)

+On 21 January 2026, Chibozo moved on loan to Unionistas in the Spanish third-tier Primera Federación.